-- Vertices of the Mapper graph may be colored by a value of an objective function. - Fix a point cloud X and an objective function $f: X \to \mathbb{R}$. - Each vertex of the Mapper graph correspond a subset (cluster) of points from X. - Typically the value of the vertex will be an average value of f on the corresponding cluster.
+- Vertices of the Mapper graph may be colored by an average value of an objective function on points covered by clusters. - Fix a point cloud X and an objective function $f: X \to \mathbb{R}$. - ► Each vertex of the Mapper graph correspond a subset (cluster) of points from X. - ➤ Typically the value of the vertex will be an average value of f on the corresponding cluster.